 Through this course, students develop an advanced understanding of statistical and epidemiological methodology and the use of biomedical and secondary data sources.
 Students explore how to design research to make appropriate use of available secondary data sources.
 The strengths and limitations of using secondary data are also addressed in this course.
 PUBH 8500, PUBH 8520.)

-Through this course, doctoral students have the opportunity to integrate their Program of Study into an in-depth exploration of an interest area that includes the completion of a research study.
+Through this course, doctoral students have the opportunity to integrate their program of study into an in-depth exploration of an interest area that includes the completion of a research study.
 Students complete the dissertation independently, with the guidance of a dissertation supervisory committee chair and committee members, in a learning platform classroom in which weekly participation is required.
-Students complete a prospectus, proposal, Institutional Review Board application, and dissertation.Students take this course for a minimum of 4 quarters and are continuously enrolled until completion of their Dissertation with final Chief Academic Officer (CAO) approval.To complete a dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the Chief Academic Officer.
+Students complete a prospectus, proposal, Institutional Review Board application, and dissertation.Students take this course for a minimum of four quarters and are continuously enrolled until completion of their dissertation with final chief academic officer (CAO) approval.To complete a dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the chief academic officer.
 Students must also publish their dissertation on ProQuest before their degree is conferred.
 Learn more about the dissertation process in the Dissertation Guidebook.
+RESI 8403.)

 *PUBH 9001 must be successfully completed at least four times for 20 credits.

 |Course Code||DRWA 8880G||Course||Doctoral Writing Assessment||Credits||(0 cr.)|